syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

 *&lt;Installed_Location&gt;\Syncfusion\EssentialStudio[Version_Number]\Windows\Grid.Grouping.Windows\Samples\Data Sources\Generic Collection Demo*

 ### Dynamic Object Binding
 The grid can be bounded to the [DynamicObject](https://msdn.microsoft.com/en-in/library/system.dynamic.dynamicobject.aspx) by enabling the [IsDynamicData](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl~IsDynamicData.html) property.
 It will prepare the grid for the dynamic data source.
-This feature is only available for the .Net frame work 4.0 and above.
+This feature is only available for the .NET Framework 4.0 and above.

 The following steps are used to have the dynamic object binding for the GridGroupingControl.